Considerations before entering the world of archives as we know it

 We need a metanarrative that will guide those who feel lost and those who want to work toward a future other than the bleak one now before us.

-Due to a perceived urgency, and referring to Barry Lopez’ quote of the need for a meta-narrative for these times, I would like to continue with the Buddhist approach to life as one alternative to the current prevailing belief system, and introduce three fundamental pillars that serve as guidelines and support in Buddhist teachings.
+Consequently, and due to a perceived urgency, while dwelling in the realm of Eastern philosophies at the beginning of this reflection, I would like to introduce three fundamental pillars that serve as guidelines and support in Buddhist teachings.

 ‘Right vision’ — describing an outlook on life achieved through personal inquiry into the nature of the self and phenomena, as well as into the concepts and philosophy of Buddhism.